-The main goal of both Chiropractors and Osteopaths is to relieve patients of aches and pains.
-Both a Chiropractor and Osteopath can help people with a variety of symptoms and essentially help people with very similar symptoms.
-At Bradford House Chiropractic Clinic in Winchester, we have chiropractors working to help patients with back pain, neck pain, joint pain, neck related headaches, muscle spasms and many other musculoskeletal conditions.
+The main goal of both chiropractors and osteopaths is to relieve patients of aches and pains.
+Both a chiropractor and osteopath can help people with a variety of symptoms and essentially help people with very similar symptoms.
+At Bradford House Chiropractic Clinic in Winchester, our chiropractors treat patients with back pain, neck pain, joint pain, neck-related headaches, muscle spasms and many other musculoskeletal conditions.

-NHS Physiotherapists tend not to have diagnostic input, the diagnosis and treatment request tending to emanate from an orthopaedic surgeon or consultant rheumatologist or GP.
-As a result their treatment will also tend to be more focused on a specific issue rather than truly integrative such as in the case of treatment by a Chiropractor or Osteopath.
+NHS physiotherapists tend not to have diagnostic input, the diagnosis and treatment request tending to emanate from an orthopaedic surgeon, consultant rheumatologist or GP.
+As a result their treatment will also tend to be more focused on a specific issue rather than truly integrative such as in the case of treatment by a chiropractor or osteopath.

-The role of the Chiropractor, Osteopath and Physiotherapist is not only to help relieve pain but to drastically improve the quality of life for all their patients.
-Every year patients from all over Winchester and the surrounding Hampshire area visit Chiropractors, Osteopaths and Physiotherapists.
+The role of the chiropractor, osteopath and physiotherapist is not only to help relieve pain but to drastically improve the quality of life for all their patients.

 If you require treatment and live in the Winchester and Hampshire areas then ring the Bradford House Chiropractic Clinic on 01962 861188 or Contact us now to book your initial appointment.